Great news about Teenage Pregnancy: A Real Success Story

 More Interesting Reads

-If you are a teacher, to read more on teenage pregnancy, check out a TES article by Alison Hadley OBE from 2019.
+Or, if you are a teacher, read more on teenage pregnancy in Alison Hadley’s TES article from 2019.

-Image Credits: 9000 Lives apart from Title image / England Map which is ONS visual of 2021 data: www.ons.gov.uk/visualisations/dvc2531/multimap/index.html
+Images: 9000 Lives apart from title image / England Map which are ONS: www.ons.gov.uk/visualisations/dvc2531/multimap/index.html